Our Daytime Book Club meets on the first Thursday of every month from 2:30-3:45pm.

 We also have an Evening Book Club that meets the last Wednesday of every month from 7:00-8:15pm.

 New attendees are always welcome for thoughtful discussion and great company, and no registration is needed.
-Stop by the reference desk for help in getting a copy of the book, or put a hold in the catalog on the titles below!
+Stop by the Information Desk for help in getting a copy of the book, or put a hold in the catalog on the titles below!

 July 6 ~ Running the Rift by Naomi Benaron.
 365 pages, published 2012